Elattoneura frenulata

 Elattoneura frenulata is a species of damselfly in the family Platycnemididae known commonly as the sooty threadtail or Roetswartdraadstertjie.
 It is endemic to South Africa.
 It is a localised endemic of montane areas of the Western Cape, marginally expanding into the western parts of the Eastern Cape.
 Though it has a restricted distribution, it is locally common.
 It lives near slow-moving rivers with abundant vegetation.

 Description

 This is a small damselfly (length: 35 mm, wingspan up to 46 mm).
 The black eyes are far apart and it lacks postocular spots.
 In males, the thorax and abdomen re a sooty black above and blue or grey-white below.
 The terminal segments are blue-grey.
 Females have a brown abdomen and thorax and may be confused with Elattoneura glauca when young.

-Distribution and Habitat
+Distribution and habitat

 The sooty threadtail occurs primarily in the Western Cape of South Africa, although its range does extend slightly into the Eastern Cape.
-It is a A localised endemic of montane areas, most frequently encountered in areas where a stream narrows between bushes over a small stream where it breeds.
+It is a localised endemic of montane areas, most frequently encountered in areas where a stream narrows between bushes over a small stream where it breeds.
 It prefers rivers with pools and slow moving sections and is often found among tall grass.